 Elton John will return to Caesars Palace on these dates in 2017:

 Tickets may be purchased by calling 888-9-AXS-TIX, online at AXS.com or in person at The Colosseum at Caesars Palace Box Office.
-John has concerts scheduled into July.
-Tickets are available here and here.
+John has concerts scheduled through the end of the year.
+Tickets for North American dates are available here and here.

 Don’t miss a post!
 Sign up for Best Classic Bands‘ Newsletter; form is on every page.